Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Discussion

+The prior envelope ejection will carry away most of the angular momentum from the outer regions, leaving any remnant thin-envelope very slowly rotating.
+Thus we do not expect rotation to impact the morphology of what we assume to be a spherical, steady state, optically thick thin-envelope surrounding the black hole as our expected appearance for a TE\TZO.

+The effective temperature at the photosphere can be expressed in terms of the luminosity and the extent, hence the mass, of the thin-envelope \citep{Loeb_1997}:

-The effective temperature has a very weak dependence on $M_{\rm bh}$ and $M_{\text{env}}$, and would be commonly associated with an ultra-luminous ($\gtrsim 10^{39}$ erg/s) soft X-ray source.
-The color prediction of such TE\TZOs appear relatively robust unless a sizable fraction of the envelope remains and the ultra-luminous sources would instead peak at UV energies.
-For a constant radiative efficiency ($\epsilon= 0.1\epsilon_{-1}$), the lifetime of a TE\TZO can thus be written as
+in which $\sigma$ is the Stefan-Boltzmann constant.
+The effective temperature has a weak dependence on $M_{\rm BH}$ and $M_{\text{env}}$, though with more sensitivity to small changes in the thin-envelope mass, and corresponds to a blackbody spectrum peaking in the soft X-ray band or, should $\gtrsim 1 \%$ of the initial envelope mass remain, peaking instead at UV energies.
+For a constant radiative efficiency ($\epsilon= 0.1\epsilon_{-1}$), the lifetime of a TE\TZO\ can thus be written as

-The above envelope configuration could exist for as long as $\approx 10^4-10^6$ years, depending on $M_{\rm bh}$, $\epsilon$, and $M_{\text{env}}$.
+The above envelope configuration could exist for as long as $\approx 10^4-10^6$ years, depending on $M_{\rm BH}$, $\epsilon$, and $M_{\text{env}}$.